chris-chan-commits/Hermes/README.md

 # Currently doing
-Currently revamping the shader class
+Currently working on a vulkan renderer!